slowernews/hamster-system/README.md

 - resuming (check also [screenshots](#screenshots)):

-        on a cloud synced folder - 3 text files:
+        on a cloud synced folder, 3 text files:
             Notes (collection of thoughts)
             References (collection of bookmarks)
             Calendar (collection of todos that can/must wait)